A man and a woman holding pickleball paddles.

 Reading Time: 3 minutes

-Pickleball, like Padel, is gaining popularity and interest because it’s so easy to get started.
+Pickleball, much like Padel, is gaining popularity and interest because it’s so easy to get started.
 (What is Padel, you ask?
 It’s another fast-paced racquet game that hooks you in.)
 All you need is some inexpensive equipment, a slightly modified badminton or tennis court and somebody to play against.

 How do you play pickleball?